Profanity: Christianity

 "Thou shalt not take the name of the Lord thy God in vain" is one of the Ten Commandments of Christianity and Judaism.

 Various Christian writers have condemned the use of "foul language" as being sinful, a position held since the time of the early Church.
 To this end, the Bible commands including "Don't use foul or abusive language.
 Let everything you say be good and helpful, so that your words will be an encouragement to those who hear them" (Ephesians 4:29) and also "Let there be no filthiness nor foolish talk nor crude joking, which are out of place, but instead let there be thanksgiving" (Ephesians 5:4).
-These teachings are echoed in Ecclesiasticus 20:19, Ecclesiasticus 23:8-15, and Ecclesiasticus 17:13-15, all of which are found in the Deuterocanon/Apocrypha.
+These teachings are echoed in Sirach 20:19, Sirach 23:8-15, and Sirach 17:13-15, all of which are found in the Deuterocanon/Apocrypha.
 Jesus taught that "by your words you will be justified, and by your words you will be condemned." (cf. Matthew 12:36-37), with revilers being listed as being among the damned in 1 Corinthians 6:9-10.
 Profanity revolving around the dictum "Thou shalt not take the name of the Lord thy God in vain", one of the Ten Commandments, is regarded as blasphemy as Christians regard it as "an affront to God's holiness".
 Paul the Apostle defines the ridding of filthy language from one's lips as being evidence of living in a relationship with Jesus (cf. Colossians 3:1-10).
 The Epistle to the Colossians teaches that controlling the tongue "is the key to gaining mastery over the whole body."
 The Didache 3:3 included the use of "foul language" as being part of the lifestyle that puts one on the way to eternal death.
 The same document commands believers not to use profanity as it "breeds adultery".
 John Chrysostom, an early Church Father, taught that those engaged in the use of profanity should repent of the sin.
 The Epistle of James holds that "blessing God" is the primary function of the Christian's tongue, not speaking foul language.
 Saint Tikhon of Zadonsk, a bishop of Eastern Orthodox Church, lambasted profanity and blasphemy, teaching that it is "extremely unbefitting [for] Christians" and that believers should guard themselves from ever using it.